shruthipatil11/UI-Library/README.md

 Buttons have the power to compel users to convert, to carry out an action.
 Buttons are a middleman between the user and the product, and are charged with keeping the conversation between person and machine going.

-You will find the following types of _Button_ on https://ui-ingredients-lib.netlify.app/src/app/components/button/button.html
+You will find the following types of _Button_

 > Standard Button